Gran Canaria · Canary Islands

 🥾 Perojo Street Climb and Trekking Mountain Equipment

-Sells hiking boots, technical clothing, backpacks, ropes, and other outdoor essentials tailored for the island’s rugged terrain.
+Located in the old town, this shop sells hiking boots, technical clothing, backpacks, ropes, and other outdoor essentials tailored for the island’s rugged terrain.

 Things to Do